Mu, GM, & Rp & How Tubes Are Matched

 Triodes

-Since Mu is what controls voltage gain, and voltage gain is what we listen to, then lets measure that directly.
-That is just what we do at RAM TUBE WORKS.
-Of course we had to build our own tester to do that.
-A few years ago I heard that one of my competitors tried to duplicate the RAM tester and gave up after spending $100,000.
+Although we are primarily looking at Mu, Rp is the second most important parameter as it directly affects the output impedance of the preamplifier.
+Since we hardly care about Gm here, why do most tube vendors focus on Gm?
+The reason is most tube testers only measure Gm!
+Very few commercial testers measure Mu either.
+Although the Hickock does, it does not measure it meaningfully (due to current dependency), accurately (due to calibration difficulties), or consistently (due to internal circuit drift).
+Since Mu controls voltage gain, and this is what we listen to, then we should measure that directly.
+This is what I do, but I had to build my own tube tester to do it.
+A few years ago, I heard one of my competitors tried to duplicate my tube tester and gave up after spending $100,000.
 It took me about a year to develop the small tube tester and another 6 months to develop the power tube tester.
 These were no small efforts.

 Pentodes

-In pentodes, Rp is very large and is swamped out by the load impedance.
-Therefore, gain is Gm times the load impedance presented to the tube (through the output transformer).
-Gm is the thing to measure here but the Hickok does not measure anywhere near the real world operating voltages and currents found in a typical circuit.
-Given I had an accurate way to measure bias and Gm at real operating conditions in a tester of my design, I found that tubes matched for bias and matched for Gm would "track" each other over the wide range of bias currents encountered in power amps.
-Without this accurate "double match" there would be no guarantee that tubes measured at 50 mA (where we measure) would match at 30-70 Ma where sometimes used, or match over the range of screen voltages from 300-450 V encountered in the range of Pentode circuits (RM-200, RM-10, ARC) to Ultralinear circuits (RM-9, MANLEY, CJ).
+Pentodes, as used in power amplifier output stages are an entirely different matter.
+Here Gm does indeed matter and must be matched for good performance.
+In addition, it must stay matched over the range of bias currents typically found in amplifiers.
+Since Rp is very large and is swamped out by the load impedance, gain is Gm multiplied by the load impedance presented to the tube (through the output transformer).
+So, while Gm is the parameter to measure, the Hickok does not measure anywhere near the real-world operating voltages and currents found in a typical circuit.
+As I had an accurate way to measure bias and Gm at real operating conditions in a tube tester of my design, I found that tubes matched for bias and matched for Gm would "track" each other over the wide range of bias currents encountered in power amps.
+Without this accurate "double match" there would be no guarantee that tubes measured at 50 mA would match at 30-70 mA, or match over the range of screen voltages from 300-450 V encountered in the range of Pentode and Ultralinear circuits.

 Effects Of Tube Aging